-The consolidated financial statements of the 2016 Drop Down Assets as of and for the years ended December 31, 2015 and 2014 incorporated in this prospectus supplement by reference from Amendment No. 1 to the Current Report on Form 8-K/A of Summit Midstream Partners, LP dated May 13, 2016 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
-Such consolidated financial statements have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The financial statements of Ohio Gathering Company, L.L.C. as of and for the years ended December 31, 2015 and 2014 incorporated in this prospectus supplement by reference from Amendment No. 1 to the Current Report on Form 8-K/A of Summit Midstream Partners, LP dated May 13, 2016 have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report, which is incorporated herein by reference.
+Such financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.